OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/infra-options-orbit-chains.md

 - [Lore](https://www.lorescan.com/)
 - [Routescan](https://routescan.io/)

-Additionally, Orbit chains leveraging blobs for data availability may use tools like [Blobscan](https://blobscan.com/) to see which blob/block included a given transaction.
+Additionally, Orbit chains leveraging blobs for data availability may use tools like [Blobscan](https://blobscan.com/) to see which blob/block includes a given transaction.

 ## Bridges